 (c) Rule 5101:2-42-18.1 of the Administrative Code.

 (7) The PCSA or PCPA shall keep the JFS 01608 and attach a copy to each JFS 01688 the licensed professional completes.
-The PCSA or PCPA shall submit a copy of the JFS 01608 and JFS 1688, if applicable to ODJFS ten days after receiving it.
+The PCSA or PCPA shall submit a copy of the JFS 01608 and JFS 1688, if applicable to ODJFS within ten days after receiving it.

 (8) Each completed JFS 01688 shall remain in effect for twelve months from the date of the final decision as documented on the JFS 01688.